 Central Government and external capital grants have also been heavily impacted during the last few years, as the Government has strived to deliver its programme of austerity.
 However, as part of the Autumn Statement 2014 the Government reconfirmed its commitment to prioritise capital investment over day-to-day spending for the next few years, in line with the policy of capital investment to aid the economic recovery.
-Therefore, as a general principle, the Business Plan anticipates that overall capital grant reductions will, as a minimum, plateau from 2015-16.
-Any necessary changes will be made following the results of the Emergency Budget on 8thJuly.
-However, it is more likely that greater clarity will not be available until the next Spending Review, which is due autumn / winter 2015.
+The Budget 2015 confirmed this and the Spending Review 2015 announced plans to increase Central Government capital spending by £12 billion over the next 5 years.
+The detail of this is yet to be announced and the Council is still waiting on some final allocations for 2016-17 therefore these will be included within the Programme once the impact is known.
+As such, in advance of this the Business Plan anticipates as a general principle that overall capital grant allocations will remain constant from 2015-16 onwards.